bruderstein/PythonScript/docs/source/intro.rst

 =========================

 Python 2.x works with multi-byte strings, as does Scintilla.
 That means in most cases, you don't need to do anything special to deal with unicode data, as both sides are talking the same language.
-However, there are a few things to observe, and occassionaly you'll need to do something special to achieve what you want to do.
+However, there are a few things to observe, and occasionally you'll need to do something special to achieve what you want to do.
 One important point is to make sure your script is saved in the same encoding as your target file(s) - this helps unicode strings be interpreted the same way.